manansaipi/Serfee-API/README.md

   - `ENV_FILE`: Contents of your .env file

-  - `CLOUD_STORAGE_CONFIG`: Contents related to your Cloud Storage configuration
+  - `CLOUD_STORAGE_CONFIG`: Contents related to your Cloud Storage service account key JSON file

-  - `FIREBASE_CONFIG`: Contents related to your Firebase configuration
+  - `FIREBASE_CONFIG`: Contents related to your Firebase service account key JSON file

-- Push your code changes to the `main` branch. and it will automate deploment process into App Engine in GCP
+- Push your code changes to the `main` branch and it will automate deployment process into App Engine in GCP

 ## Documentation